 - You must obtain the support of your Principal Supervisor (or Associate Supervisor) for the application.

-- The REPL (or equivalent) will forward your application to the Dean: Research for a recommendation.
+- The Supervisor will forward your application to the Dean: Research for a decision.

-- The Dean: Research will forward your application, with recommendations, to the Dean of Graduate Studies.
+- The Dean: Research will forward your application to SAS to confirm eligibility.
 A panel assists with the selection of successful candidates.

 Round 1 applications will close on 28 February